H. Ramakrishnan: Other works

-Having a law degree to his credit and belonging to a family of judges (he is great grandson of H Ramakrishna Iyer, Judge at the Travancore High Court, his father R. Harihara Iyer retired as a District and Sessions Judge), H Ramakrishnan does not practice as an advocate.
-He has experience starting and running industries like mineral water plants and milk processing plants and offers consultancy services.
-A writer and an avid reader, he has written a couple of books on the Hindu religion.
-He has also contributed to the columns of The Hindu, Indian Express, Dinamani, Kalki, Tuglaq, ChennaiOnline.com.
+Ramakrishnan has a law degree and belongs to a family of judges (he is great grandson of H Ramakrishna Iyer, Judge at the Travancore High Court, his father R. Harihara Iyer retired as a District and Sessions Judge), but does not practice as an advocate.
+He has written a couple of books on the Hindu religion.
+He has also contributed to the columns of The Hindu, Indian Express, Dinamani, Kalki, Tuglaq, and ChennaiOnline.com.

+Personal life

 He is married to Vasanthaa and has four children.